Skip to main content

 Key Educational Points

-• Congenital trigger thumbs are not congenital and they do not necessarily trigger.
+• Congenital trigger thumbs are acquired, not congenital, and they do not necessarily trigger.

-• Several exhaustive studies of newborn infants have found no cases of trigger thumb present at birth.
+• Several studies of newborn infants have found no cases of trigger thumb present at birth.2,3

 • The condition usually develops between one and three years of age and presents as a flexion deformity without antecedent triggering.

-• Steroid injection is helpful only in the adult population.
+• Steroid injection not helpful only in the pediatric population.

 References